 Echinopsis ‘Rainbow Bursts’

 x Echinobivia ‘Rainbow Bursts’

-I bought my Echinobivia ‘Rainbow Bursts’ from Wal-Mart on 2-1-16.
-The label says ”Rainbow Bursts are so named for their spectacular display of colorful flowers during the spring and summer.
+I bought this Echinobivia ‘Rainbow Bursts’ from Wal-Mart on 2-1-16.
+The label said: ”Rainbow Bursts are so named for their spectacular display of colorful flowers during the spring and summer.
 These hybrids are cross (combined genetics) of Echinopsis species and Lobivia species, hence the name Echinobivia.
 Protect from frost.”
 The plant was growing in a 2 1/2” (4 oz.) pot.
 It measured approximately 2 1/4” tall x 3 1/2” wide.

 Information online says Echinobivia ‘Rainbow Bursts’ can be white, yellow, gold, orange, pink, red, purple, and sometimes bicolor.
-I guess it must depend on the species used, huh?

-I moved the plants inside for the winter on October 17 (2018).
+I moved the plants inside for the winter on October 17 (2017).
 The first stop was the basement where they were all photographed and measured.
 This plant was 2 3/8″ tall x 4″ wide.
 It didn’t grow much because it was 2 1/4″ tall x 3 1/2″ wide when I brought it home in July 2016.

 All those kids can be removed and rooted or they can be left attached.
 I am opting to leave them attached because I certainly don’t need that many Echinopsis plants and how long would it take them to grow?
 I guess that calls for an experiment.

 How would you like to sit on that?
 The top view of most cactus is just as interesting as the side view.